Schedule a conditional export or alert

 -

-Destination availability depends on your account type permissions.
+Destination availability depends on your account type permissions. -

-Click Create to save the configured schedule.
+Click Create to save the scheduled export.

 Schedule a conditional alert for an element